Treechcer/FORGE/readme.md

 - `hash.value` : This switches between Hash and Time mode to compare the values of files.
 - `exeName.value` : This changes the name of the output `.exe` file, you have to end the name with `.exe`.
+- `compileCommand.value` : This choses your your command for compiling.

+> Note: if you change it from g++ to something else, you should have in mind that the compilation might not work if you use other compiler.
+That command looks like this (default): `g++ -c file1.cpp file1.cpp -o app.exe` this is mostly used if you remap your g++ command to something else.

 ## Usage